quavedev/meteor-university-accounts/README.md

 On each folder we have the code that corresponds with the final state in each video.

+Below we list a summary of the changes made on each video, but you should check https://university.meteor.com for full details.

 ## Folders

 ### 02 - Update Meteor, TailwindCSS and Set up Prettier & ESLint

+Video: 3.2

-- Update Meteor from 2.5.1 to 2.7.3
+- Updated Meteor from 2.5.1 to 2.7.3
-- Update TailwindCSS from v2 to v3
+- Updated TailwindCSS from v2 to v3
 - Set up Prettier and ESLint

 After the video I also changed a few things: